Vagrant Story – 1999 Developer Interviews

 Suguro: In games like this, there’s usually a number of things that feel distinctly unnatural, right?
 For example, the way enemies will sometimes get stuck on terrain and just sit there not doing anything, or the way you can’t reach certain terrain without a “jump” power upgrade or something like that.
 We tried to purge Vagrant Story of stuff like that.

-—What kind of things did you pay attention to when creating the battle system?
+—What did you pay attention to when creating the battle system?

 Suguro: I’ve always loved strategy games, so I wanted to include as many strategic elements as possible.
 Even enemies that appear very strong, for example, if you attack them from behind they’ll have a hard time counterattacking.
 Lots of stuff like that—I wanted to include a variety of ways for players to approach the battles, so please enjoy discovering them.